endigma/parrot/README.md

 # parrot

-parrot is a simple calculator in go currently using very little unique code.
-I wish to implement my own query parser in the future.
-Currently, this project exists to replace many other cli calculators I've found that don't meet what I want them to.
+parrot is a simple calculator in go.

 my goal is for parrot to be a multi-tool of sorts for command-line maths and computations.
 I've added a few tools for programmers/designers already, but I'd like these to be modular and plentiful, so I'll be integrating a plug-in system at some point.